MikeDacre/careful_rm/README.md

 ---------
     -c, --recycle         move to trash instead of deleting (forced on by ~/.rm_recycle)
+    -s, --shred           run shred on all files (recursively if directories included) prior to deleting, override recycle
         --direct          force off recycling, even if ~/.rm_recycle exists --dryrun          do not actually remove or move files, just print -h, --help            display this help and exit